pblack67/HW4-StarWarsGame/README.md

 ## Architecture

 The main program flow is in the game.js file.
-Application flow is driven by mouse click events on the character graphics and the attack button.
-Event handlers are attached via jQuery.
-Clicking on a character either moves it to the player character area or the defender area based on where the character graphic is.
-The attack button processes the attack logic and notifies the user whether their attack was successful or they ran out of hit points and lost.
-If the defender is defeated then it's moved to a shadow div so the application doesn't lose track of it.
+Application flow is driven by mouse click events on the character graphics and the question timer.
+If the player answers before time is up then the right/wrong logic kicks in.
+If the player doesn't answer, well, there's taunting.
+The questions are stored in object so the quiz is easily configurable.
+The number of answers can be variable as well although this application uses four answers for each question.